jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 external to the application logging) or a control response, which is a response to a control request, or an unsolicited message (such as version information, logging level or a timing response).
-The timer response is a special purpose message implemented by the Genivi DLT Daemon, but not explicitly specified in the AutoSAR PRS (it defines a timing message differently).
+The timer response is a special purpose message implemented by the COVESA DLT Daemon, but not explicitly specified in the AutoSAR PRS (it defines a timing message differently).

 The parts of a DLT message that make up a control message are:

-* The standard header includes the extended header
+- The standard header includes the extended header
-* The extended header has the message info field MSTP which is the value of 3
+- The extended header has the message info field MSTP which is the value of 3
-  * `1` is a control request
+  - `1` is a control request
-  * `2` is a control response
+  - `2` is a control response
-  * `3` is a time message
+  - `3` is a time message
-  * All other values are considered an error and result in a corrupted packet.
+  - All other values are considered an error and result in a corrupted packet.
-* The argument count (NOAR) in the extended header is expected to be zero and is ignored.
+- The argument count (NOAR) in the extended header is expected to be zero and is ignored.
-* The verbose flag (VERB) in the extended header is expected to be zero and is ignored.
+- The verbose flag (VERB) in the extended header is expected to be zero and is ignored.
-* The payload immediately after is the control message.
+- The payload immediately after is the control message.
 The contents of the control message are specified by the AutoSAR PRS.
 In use implementations do not implement precisely to the AutoSAR standards, and so some messages contain more data than is specified.
 In these specific cases, the data will be parsed,